jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 * Consider and talk about accessibility earlier in your processes and workflows
 * Monitor & maintain - accessibility is an ongoing effort, not a one-off checkbox.

-Here at EXP we can help with any of these, [get in touch and let's start the accessibility conversation](https://expconsultancy.com/contact) at your organisation.
+Here at EXP we can help with any of these or help you get started if you're unsure how we could help, [get in touch and let's start the accessibility conversation](https://expconsultancy.com/contact) at your organisation.

 ## Further reading

 Here are some articles we have found useful when getting started with accessibility.

+* An excellent [free accessibility fundamentals course from W3C](https://www.w3.org/WAI/courses/foundations-course/).
+Suitable for technical and non-technical learners
+*

 ## Follow up articles